bbauska/W3Cx-5of5/README.md

 </p>

 <p>Finally, let&apos;s have a look at the === operator.
 If I set the age to be &quot;72&quot;,
-but as a string, like this... it prints... let me clear the devtool console and execute it again... it prints &quot;I&apos;m 72&quot; because the age variable, that is a string, has been converted implicitly to a number.
+but as a string, like this&#155; it prints&#155; let me clear the devtool console and execute it again&#155; it prints &quot;I&apos;m 72&quot; because the age variable, that is a string, has been converted implicitly to a number.
 If I use the triple equal sign, then it does not print anymore &quot;I&apos;m 72&quot; because age, as a string, has not been converted to a number.
 And thrust me, it&apos;s much better to